hyperspacedev/starlight/.github/contributing.md

-# Hyperspace Contribution Guidelines (version 2)
+# Hyperspace Codename Starlight Project Contribution Guidelines (version 1)

-Thank you for contributing to Hyperspace!
+Thank you for contributing to the Codename Starlight!
 To make the contribution process quick, smooth, easy, and fun, we've devised a set of guidelines.
 Please consult these when making a pull request, issue, etc.

 ## General Code Guidelines

-These guidelines apply to code that is written in Hyperspace.
+These guidelines apply to code that is written in the Codename Starlight Project.

 ### Declare styles with components (NEW)

-Hyperspace 1.0 uses the [Material-UI](https://material-ui.com) framework to create beautiful design that scales across devices.
-Part of using this framework includes defining styles right inside of the code as [JSS](https://material-ui.com/getting-started/faq/#do-i-have-to-use-jss-to-style-my-app).
-As such, we recommend adding a file dedicated to your styles in the component's folder and writing in the styles accordingly.
+Codename Starlight 1.0 uses the [SwiftUI](https://developer.apple.com/xcode/swiftui/) framework to create beautiful and concise designs that scale across devices.
+Part of using this framework includes defining views right inside of the code using SwiftUI's declarative syntax as SwiftUI views.
+As such, we recommend adding a file dedicated to your views in the `Shared/Components` directory.

-### If possible, use a type
+### If possible, use a type.

-Hyperspace uses custom types via [TypeScript](https://www.typescriptlang.org/) to specify variables, parameters, and other parts of code to prevent ambiguity.
-If it is possible to use an existing type from `src/types` (or other types from project libraries) or make a new type, use it.
-Otherwise, use `any` as the type.
+Codename Starlight uses custom data models - or types - via [Swift structs](https://docs.swift.org/swift-book/LanguageGuide/ClassesAndStructures.html) to specify variables, parameters, and other parts of code to prevent ambiguity.
+If it is possible to use an existing type from `Shared/Models` (or other types from project libraries) or make a new type, use it.

-Suffice to say, this also means that new components or code _should_ be written in TypeScript files (.ts, .tsx) unless there is a compatibility issue that prevents this from working properly.
+Suffice to say, this also means that new components or code _must_ be written in Swift, and all files must end with the extension `.swift`, and _never_ using Objective-C.

 ### Keep code organized

-The Hyperspace structure is organized based on utilities, components, tests, and other types of files to make everything easy to locate.
+Codename Starlight's structure is organized based on utilities, components, tests, and other types of files to make everything easy to locate.
 Please try to keep this organization when making a new component or test.

-### Prettify your files (pretty please)
+### Always, please, always, use Swiftlint.

-Hyperspace includes configurations for using the Prettier code formatter to format code in the project.
-Please ensure your code has been properly formatted by Prettier before submitting any to a pull request.
+Codename Starlight includes configurations for using Realm's Swiftlint code formatter to format swift code in the project.
+Please ensure your code has been properly formatted by Swiftlint before submitting any to a pull request.

 ## Issues